 Look for one that won’t take up much room while maintaining a strong airflow.
-A fan that recharges via USB is ideal, since you can charge it easily and place it anywhere in the cabin.
+A fan with a battery that recharges via USB is ideal, since you can charge it easily and place it anywhere in the cabin.

 Lanyards are a simple, effective way of looking after your cabin room key.
 These keys generally take the form of a card that you need for just about everything, from getting into your room to making a casino purchase.

 Pulling it in and out of your pocket all the time is risky, especially given that many cruises offer unlimited drinks!